 How to Determine the Value of Your Home in 8 Easy Steps

 You’ve owned your home for several years, made some upgrades, and now you’re starting to think about what your home might be valued at today.
-Or maybe you purchased your home more recently, but you want to do improvements in the hopes of increasing its value for a sale somewhere down the road.
+Or maybe you purchased your home more recently, but you want to make improvements in the hopes of increasing its value for sale somewhere down the road.
 Whatever the reason, you want to know how to determine the value of your home.

 Whether you’re a new homebuyer or a long-time owner, understanding how a home’s valuation is determined and having an idea of your own home’s worth is a smart move financially.
 After all, your home is one of your biggest investments, so keeping track of its value just makes sense.